What to Do When Someone Dies at Home: A Step-by-Step Guide | NAFD Funeral Directory

 When you are ready, the steps you need to take will depend on whether the death was expected or unexpected.

-If the Death Was Expected
+What to Do If the Death Was Expected (Illness or Palliative Care)

 An expected death is one where the person had a terminal illness or serious condition, was under the care of a GP or specialist, and where death was anticipated.
 This includes people who were receiving palliative or hospice care at home.